Apple Butter & Sweet Showers

 And speaking of sweet.

-You may remember last year it was pear butter that really got my juices flowing.
+You may remember that last year, it was pear butter that really got my juices flowing.
 But this year, since we no longer live across the street from a pear orchard we can glean from, the pear butter was a no-go.
 I am still feeling very blessed to have been able to replace it with this apple butter instead.

 All that being said, I made this recipe even easier by simply freezing it instead of canning it.
 By all means, feel free to can if you like for easy storage.
-But I was just thankful to get it made and get it in the freezer where it shall await it's culinary destiny.
+But I was just thankful to get it made and get it in the freezer where it shall await its culinary destiny.

 Just in case you wanted to see a picture of the apple butter in my hand, there you go.
 Very simple and very delicious.
 The apple butter, that is.
 Not my hand.